bitflate/bitflate.github.io/_posts/2019-10-31-economic-incentives-for-inflating-cryptocurrency.markdown

 ### Bitflate Reward System

 Although Bitflate chain has inflation, I design a reward system to give more coins to early adopters.
 The idea is to encourage people to hold on to their coins and create some restriction of supply.
-I think this create incentives to hold Bitflate coins early on.
-This way people with coins don't dump them.
+This bootstrap mechanism creates incentives to hold Bitflate coins early on.
 The reward system is as follows:

-- 0: 50 (supply: 10 million)
+- 0: 50 (supply: ~10 million)
-- 1: 25 (supply: 15 million)
+- 1: 25 (supply: ~15 million)
-- 2: 12.5
+- 2: 12.5 (supply: ~18 million)
 - 3: 6.25 (end of halving)
 - 4: 6.56 (start of inflation 7%)
 - 5: 7.02